digital-asset/daml-finance/docs/source/tutorial/getting-started/settlement.rst

 In principle, a different settler could be chosen.
 The choice of a settler is usually quite delicate, as this party acquires visibility on the entire transaction and hence needs to be trusted.

-Next steps
-**********
+Summary
+*******

 You now know how to define complex transactions and settle them atomically.
+The main concepts to take away are:
+* A settlement factory is used to instruct settlement for an arbitrary list of steps
+* Instructions are used to collect authorizations, assets to be moved, and means of settlement
+* Batches group together instructions to be settled atomically

 In the next tutorial, we will introduce the lifecycling framework of the library, which is used to model the evolution of instruments.
-The concepts of the settlement tutorial will be used to settle payments arising from lifecycling events.
+The concepts introduced in this tutorial will be used to settle payments arising from lifecycle events.